 The European Commission has now publicised the delegated regulation that it adopted on 23 February, which sets out rules according to which monitoring organisations will be recognised under the Timber Regulation.
-The role of the Timber Regulation, monitoring organisations and this delegated act, were discussed in this earlier blog.

 Our initial analysis of the delegated act suggests that the Commission has fulfilled its legal mandate, as it supplements the recognition and withdrawal procedures set out in the Timber Regulation, but that a number of key questions remain.